Student Accounts and Electronic Billing:

-If a billing statement is required for the sponsor of an outside scholarship, please send the Bursar’s Office written confirmation of the scholarship and a request for a special billing statement.
+Many scholarship sponsors will accept a copy of the student account statement.
+If a special billing invoice is required for the sponsor of an outside scholarship, please send the Bursar’s Office written confirmation of the scholarship and a request for a special billing invoice.
 The student account statement cannot be addressed to a scholarship sponsor.
 The Bursar’s Office will prepare a billing invoice and forward it directly to the sponsor.
 It is the student’s responsibility to follow up with the sponsor to ensure funds are received promptly by the University.

 Brown University will only accept payments to cover educational expenses that appear on the student account.
 Brown reserves the right to return any overpayments directly to the originating bank or the student/payer may opt to keep the credit on the account to cover future charges.

 Refund of Student Account Overpayments: